towolf/towolf.github.com/docs/PsychBasic/PsychtoolboxVersion.markdown

 Be aware that execution of the PsychtoolboxVersion command can take a lot of time \(in the order of multiple seconds to 1 minute\).

-Most Psychtoolbox mex files now provide a built\-in 'Version' command which returns version for themselves.
-The version string for the built\-in version numbers contains a fourth numeric field named "build".
+Most Psychtoolbox mex files now provide a built-in 'Version' command which returns version for themselves.
+The version string for the built-in version numbers contains a fourth numeric field named "build".
 The build number is a unique serial number.
 Mex files distinquished only by build numbers were compiled from identical C source files.